Bragg-Mitchell Mansion’s Stately Lady and Phantom Feline

 Like the bronze statue of a beautiful, carefree Southern belle frozen in time, the Bragg-Mitchell Mansion stands as a majestic monument to a storied period of Mobile history.
 Like Judge Bragg’s sturdy oaks, the mansion connects residents of Mobile, as well as thousands of yearly visitors, with that history.
 It would be a lifeless reminder, however, if not for the specters floating through the halls.
 If you visit the Bragg-Mitchell Mansion, perhaps you will be lucky enough to come face to face with this living history.

-Posted on March 8, 2017, in House Museums, Travel and tagged Alabama, Bragg-Mitchell House, Bragg-Mitchell Mansion, Haunted Mansion, Houses and Mansions, Mobile.
+Posted on March 8, 2017, in Haunted Places & Tours, Museums, Travel and tagged Alabama, Bragg-Mitchell House, Bragg-Mitchell Mansion, Haunted Mansion, Houses and Mansions, Mobile.
 Bookmark the permalink.
 Leave a comment.